marcusgia2505/classsExGameInstructions/docs/index.rst

 ========================

-This documentation is written for lecturers and experimenters who want to use classEx for conducting games in the classroom or in the field. **Participants do not need to read this documentation.**.
+This documentation is written for lecturers and experimenters who want to use classEx for conducting games in the classroom or in the field.
+In the following, we will talk about lecturers as the one running the game.
+All information hold true for as experimenters as well. **Participants do not need to read this documentation.**.
+Participants are informed by the lecturer on how to login.

 The chapter "Basics" explains the first steps for new classEx users.